Wireless Image Retrieval at the Edge: Methods

 \subsection{Channel Model}

-We assume that the edge device is connected to the dge server through an additive white Gaussian noise (AWGN) channel.
-We consider static as well as and slow fading channel.
+We assume that the edge device is connected to the edge server through an additive white Gaussian noise (AWGN) channel.
+We consider static as well as slow fading channel.
+For both approaches presented in this work, we assume that the channel model is known during training, and remains the same during inference.